NovasTaylor/Test/pages/mydoc/mydoc_senddata_data_conversion.md

     SENDConform/data/studies/<font class="parameter">Study Name</font>/csv
 </pre>

 The Demographics (**DM**) and Trial Summary (**TS**) domains from the study ID <font class='emph'>CJ16050</font> "RE Function in Rats" [/data/studies/RE Function in Rats](https://github.com/phuse-org/SENDConform/tree/master/data/studies/RE%20Function%20in%20Rats) is used for initial development and testing.
 Original XPT is converted to Terse Triple Language (TTL) format using the driver script [r/driver.R](https://github.com/phuse-org/SENDConform/blob/master/r/driver.R).
+Additional data conversion methods using SAS or Python may be developed, time and expertise permitting.

+The easiest approach is to convert the row-by-column source data to RDF using column names to identity the types of entities, rows as individuals, and each cells as values for that individual.
+The superior approach taken  in this project is to re-formed the data to  match ontologies that describe the types of entities and their relationships in the study, based on knowledge of both the data and the clinical trial process.

 The converted RDF data used for developing SHACL is available here: [SHACL/CJ16050Constraints/DM-CJ16050-R.TTL](https://github.com/phuse-org/SENDConform/blob/master/SHACL/CJ16050Constraints/DM-CJ16050-R.TTL)